Th876/TravelApp/README.md

 In addition, as the user begins to scroll 500 pixels away from the top of the page, a back to the top button is triggered so that users can use this shortcut, if needs be.
 This back to the top button is the JustGo Travel logo.</p>

 <p>When users scroll downward, they are able to view the the customer reviews' section which is presented as a carousel with left and right arrows for direction; and beneath the reviews' carousel is the company's awards and recoginition.
 This is displayed as a grid of three columns and the names of the fictitious companies (those that honored JustGo Travel) are included below. </p>

+<h4>Google Maps' Places Autocomplete Data Source</h4>

+<p>This page consists of an Address Lookup feature in which users are able to type in a name of a place, anywhere in the world, and the table above the text input bar displays the latitude and longitude, as well as the address of the place.
+One can find a 'refresh search' button below the input bar.</p>

 # Getting Started with Create React App